An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: A Conformal Inference Method

 \subsection{The Counterfactual Model}

 We consider a time series of $T$ outcomes for a treated unit, labeled $j=1$.
 During the first $T_0$ periods, the unit is not treated by a policy and, during the remaining $T-T_0=T_\ast$ periods, it is treated by the policy.
-Extensions to more than one treated unit are discussed in Section \ref{ssec:muiltiple_treated_units}.
+Extensions to more than one treated unit are discussed in the Appendix.
 Our typical setting is where $T_\ast$ is short compared to $T_0$.
-There may be other units which are not exposed to the treatment, and they will be introduced below.
+There may be other units that are not exposed to the policy, and they will be introduced below.
 We denote the observed outcome of the treated unit by $Y_{1t}$.
-Our analysis is developed within the potential (latent) outcome framework \citep{neyman1923application,rubin1974estimating}.
-Potential outcomes with and without the policy are denoted as $Y_{1t}^I$ and $Y_{1t}^N$.
-The policy effect in period $t$ is $\alpha_t=Y_{1t}^I-Y_{1t}^N$.
+We employ the potential (latent) outcomes framework \citep{neyman1923application,rubin1974estimating} and denote potential outcomes with and without the policy as $Y_{1t}^I$ and $Y_{1t}^N$.
+The effect of the policy intervention in period $t$ is $\theta_t=Y_{1t}^I-Y_{1t}^N$.

-Our conformal inference method will rely on the following counterfactual modeling framework (CMF), which nests many traditional and new methods for counterfactual policy analysis; see Sections \ref{subsec:sc_panel}--\ref{subsec:ts_fused}.
+Our conformal inference method will rely on the following counterfactual modeling framework, which nests many traditional and new methods for counterfactual policy analysis; see Sections \ref{subsec:sc_panel}--\ref{subsec:ts_fused} for examples.